ndknitor/NdknitorDotNet/README.md

     .DeferredPaginate(page, pageSize, out total);
 ```

-In this example, the `Paginate` extension method is used to retrieve the first page of results from the `SomeEntities` DbSet with a specified page number and page size.
+In this example, the `Paginate` extension method is used to retrieve the first page of results from the `Seat` DbSet with a specified page number and page size.

 ## `OrderBy<T>` Extension Method